-Perry Technical Institute requires each enrolled student to participate in our Student Accident Insurance.
+Perry Technical Institute requires each enrolled student to participate in the school's Student Accident Insurance.
 The Student Accident Insurance is mandatory and will be applied to the student's account each term for a fee.
 Information about Student Accident Insurance and claim forms are available through the Registrar.